 Student Teaching will take place in schools selected by the McKendree University Teacher Education Unit based upon a number of factors that include, but are not limited to, contractual arrangement, distance, quality of experience, compliance with the Unit's Conceptual Framework and availability of qualified cooperating teachers.
 Except in extreme circumstances beyond the control of the teacher candidate, Student Teaching must take place in Illinois within a 25-mile radius of the University.
-Exceptions to this policy require the approval of the Director of Teacher Education.
+Exceptions to this policy require the approval of the Director of Teacher Education and may incur an additional fee.